honeycombio/microservices-demo/eks.md

 (If microservices-demo is not the name of your cluster, you can find its name with `aws eks list-clusters`)

 Put this in for `kube-context` in the file `~/.skaffold/config`.
+Add a suffix so the containers you push will be specific to this cluster.
 Here's what mine looks like:

 ```
 kubeContexts:
 - kube-context: arn:aws:eks:us-east-1:414141414141:cluster/microservices-demo
-  default-repo: 414141414141.dkr.ecr.us-east-1.amazonaws.com
+  default-repo: 414141414141.dkr.ecr.us-east-1.amazonaws.com/microservices-demo
 ```

 Then put your ECS repository URI in for `default-repo`.